Johannes von Eben: World War

 With the outbreak of World War I in August 1914, von Eben's 30th Division, under the XV Army Corps, participated in battles in Lorraine.
 His leadership earned him promotion to general of the infantry on 2 September 1914.
 He was transferred to command the X Reserve Corps after General Günther von Kirchbach had been wounded.
 The Corps fought in the Battle of the Marne, and was part of the right wing of the Second Army.

 On 11 June 1915, von Eben took over the I Army Corps in East Prussia under the 12th Army.
-In July he succeeded in taking the Fortress Ostroleka and in August besieged and occupied Bialystok.
+In July he succeeded in taking the Fortress Ostrołęka and in August besieged and occupied Białystok.
 In September 1915, attached to the 10th Army, besieged and occupied the city of Vilnius, and in October, Daugavpils with Army Group Scholz.

 During the Russian Brusilov Offensive of June 1916, General von Eben and his command was subordinated to the 2nd Austrian Army in the Carpathians.
 They were successful in averting a Russian break through to Hungary during the defensive battles in September.

 On 7 October 1916, General von Eben was awarded the Pour le Mérite during a visit to the front by Kaiser Wilhelm II.
 The award had been proposed by General Erich Ludendorff.
 Von Eben received command of the 9th Army in Romania, succeeding Robert Kosch on 10 June 1917.
 Field Marshal August von Mackensen proposed von Eben for the Oak Leaves to the Pour le Mérite, which was conferred on 22 September 1917.
 After the separate Peace of Bucharest, which Romania concluded with the Central Powers in December 1917, the 9th Army moved to France on the Western Front.
 Von Eben took over command of Army Detachment A in Alsace.
 From 18 June 1918 he also took command of the 9th Army, until the seriously ill Fritz von Below was able to take this position.
 After the Armistice in November 1918, von Eben took the troops under his command back over the Rhine River to Württemberg.

 After the War, von Eben, staying in the military, was given the duties of commanding general of the First Army Corps in Königsberg on 14 December 1918.
 On 14 February 1919 Johannes von Eben submitted his resignation, which was accepted, ending his military career.